AustralianBioCommons/tower/user-guide/compute-env.md

 ## Introduction

 Tower supports running pipelines on several compute platforms including commercial cloud such as AWS and Azure, as well as high-performance computer (HPC).
-A full list of supported platforms is available through [Tower documentation] (https://help.tower.nf/latest/compute-envs/overview/).
+A full list of supported platforms is available through [Tower documentation](https://help.tower.nf/latest/compute-envs/overview/).

 To access these compute infrastructures through Tower, compute environments need to be created and configured on Tower for each compute infrastructure.